Rings of microdifferential operators for arithmetic $\mathscr{D}$-modules: Preliminaries on filtered rings

 \begin{rem*} This definition of noetherian ring is slightly different from that of \cite[Definition 1.1.1]{KK}, who replaced 3 by Condition (c): for any open set $U$ of $X$, a sum of left coherent $\mc{A}|_U$-ideals are also coherent.
 In \S\ref{snoethcond}, we show that a stronger condition than Condition (c) holds for some of the noetherian rings defined in this paper. \end{rem*}

 \begin{ex*} Let $X$ be a noetherian scheme.
-Let $\mf{B}$ be the open basis consisting of open affine subschemes of $X$.
+Let $\mf{B}$ be the open basis consisting of affine open subschemes of $X$.
 Then $\mc{O}_X$ is a noetherian ring with respect to $\mf{B}$.
-More generally, let $\ms{X}$ be a locally noetherian adic formal scheme (cf.\ \cite[I, 10.4.2]{EGA}).
-Then $\mc{O}_{\ms{X}}$ is noetherian with respect to $\mf{B}$ as well by \cite[I, 10.1.6]{EGA}. \end{ex*}
+More generally, let $\ms{X}$ be a locally noetherian adic formal scheme (cf.\ \cite[I, 10.4.2]{EGA}) and $\mf{C}$ be the open basis consisting of affine open formal subschemes of $\ms{X}$.
+Then $\mc{O}_{\ms{X}}$ is noetherian with respect to $\mf{C}$ by \cite[I, 10.1.6]{EGA}. \end{ex*}